Outline

 • Several cultural and historical sites, including the legendary Katabi Tree

-Located in the Rukwa Rift Basin, part of the Central African Rift Valley, Katavi National Park boasts steep highland cliffs, escarpments, floodplains, vast grasslands, and seasonal lakes interspersed with woodlands.
+Katavi is situated in the Rukwa Rift Basin, part of the Central African Rift Valley, characterized by steep highland cliffs, escarpments, floodplains, vast grasslands, and seasonal lakes.
+This diverse landscape supports a rich variety of wildlife.

 Things to see and do in Katavi National Park